cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 # COM Connection Deep Dive

-This guide explores COM automation in detail, showing you how to work effectively with Excel and other COM-based simulators using the SDK's `AutomationClient` helper class.
+This guide explores COM automation, showing how to work with Excel and other COM-based simulators using the SDK's `AutomationClient` helper class.

 ## Prerequisites